oktadev/okta-blog/_source/_posts/2022-05-04-angular-microfrontend-deploy.md

 ## Beyond this post

-I hope you enjoyed creating and deploying this micro-frontend e-commerce site with beautiful pictures of tasty cupcakes.
-In this post, we used dynamic module loading to load micro-frontends lazily within the host application, deployed the project to Vercel, added in multi-environment route configuration, and leveraged a benefit of micro-frontend by enabling deployment upon relevant changes.
+I hope you've enjoyed creating and deploying this micro-frontend e-commerce site with beautiful pictures of tasty cupcakes.
+In this post, we used dynamic module loading to load micro frontends lazily within the host application, deployed the project to Vercel, added in multi-environment route configuration, and leveraged a micro-frontend benefit by enabling deployment upon relevant changes.
 You can check out the completed code for this project in the [`deploy` branch of the code repo](https://github.com/oktadev/okta-angular-microfrontend-example/tree/deploy).

 ## Learn more